 Send product metadata, images, and ebooks to any partner.
 Deliveries can be made via FTP, FTPS, SFTP, WebDav and more.
 Partners can be grouped and distributions can be scheduled to ease/automate the process.

-Run multiple sites from one database.
+Run multiple sites (aka, storefronts) from a single admin console.
 TitleLeaf empowers you to market each imprint, division or venture under its own identity, under its own site.
-All the while, your customer service team only needs to deal with one backend for order processing and support.
+All the while, your customer service team only needs to deal with one interface for order processing and support.